jfo/weblog/content/post/2018/how-zig-do.md

 ```

 ...and remember, string literals are just `u8` arrays in zig, and I can put in
-hexadecimal literals inside them ,so the following would work in the exact same
+hexadecimal literals inside them, so the following would work in the exact same
 way!

 ```zig